 - Create unique title tags.

 - The body tag shouldn’t miss.
-You need to highlight that part and explain to the search engines where’s the main part of your content.
+You need to highlight that part and explain to the search engines where the main part of your content is.
 Where other tags are incorporated, such as heading tags (H1, H2, H3, ..H6), image alt descriptions.
-There are some other HTMLs that you should integrate for a better optimization: URLs and meta description.
+There are some other HTML elements that you should integrate for better optimization: URLs and meta descriptions.

 Video content can boost your content and increase your conversion rates.
 If we follow our previous example regarding cronuts, for the query “cronuts with puff pastry,” we have a website that ranks first with the video and then with a webpage where the video was embedded.
-If you take a look at the print screen below you can see it ranks in Google both on the second and twelve positions.
+If you take a look at the print screen below, you can see it ranks in Google both on the first (for video content) and eleventh positions.

-In this case, the video tutorial can push the webpage higher in rankings.
-Visual content appeals to emotion, creates intimacy and engages the visitors.
+In this case, the video tutorial can push the webpage higher in search engine rankings.
+Visual content appeals to emotion, creates intimacy, and engages the visitors.
 A Blue Corona study states that:

 Internal links provide extra value for a webpage and it is a powerful SEO copywriting tip.
 Here are the two main advantages:

-- it helps search engines understand your content.
+- Internal linking helps search engines understand your content.

-The best way to use internal links is when you are writing about something and want to bring extra explanations, and link to a page where you’ve previously talked about that.
-For example, now as I am explaining the internal linking power, I’ve linked to a page where we previously tackled the topic more in depth.
+The best way to use internal links is when you are writing about something and want to bring extra explanations, and link to a page where you previously talked about that.
+For example, now, as I am explaining the internal linking power, I’ve linked to a page where we previously tackled the topic more in-depth.

 A bad internal linking is a sign of bad architecture and you might risk misleading and confusing the user.
 Make sure you point to valuable, live and accurate pages and link to the proper anchor texts.

 The process isn’t so hard.
 You should know the website pretty well, or at least search to find the proper article.
 And the more internal links you have, the more value Google will give it.
-You all know the saying “Too much of anything isn’t good for anyone”, which applies in this situation also.
+You all know the saying, too much of anything isn’t good for anyone; it applies in this situation as well.
 Make sure you don’t overuse the method because too many links will drop the value on the page.
 There’s a limitation of 10-15 links for every 1,000 words written.

 It wasn’t long ago when Google rolled out the Mobile-first index.
-At that moment things took a different turn.
+At that moment, things took a different turn.
 Basically, Google might show different search engine results on desktop compared to mobile.
 Now, Google’s system for crawling, indexing, and ranking for the desktop version of the website is different than Google’s system for those processes on mobile.
-If, in the old days you could have content about dental cleaning on desktop and content about a completely different topic on mobile on the same website, now that’s not possible.
-Website are bound to make the shift to a more mobile-focused index.
+Websites are bound to make the shift to a more mobile-focused index.

-When talking about mobile friendliness, there are 5 ways to rank in mobile search results:
+When talking about mobile-friendliness, here are some ways to rank in mobile search results:

-Mobile accounts for half of all global web pages served and we are on an ascending evolution regarding mobiles searches.
+Mobile accounts for half of all global web pages served and we are on an ascending evolution regarding mobile searches.
 According to Statista, in 2018, 52.2 percent of all website traffic worldwide was generated through mobile phones, up from 50.3 percent in the previous year.
-Even if the mobile searches have experienced a continuous growth that doesn’t mean the desktop search decreased, but rather more people are using multiples devices to different actions and want to be always informed.
+Even if the mobile searches have experienced continuous growth, that doesn’t mean the desktop search decreased, but rather more people are using multiples devices to different actions and want to be always informed.